-I’m going to talk about the Mac Retina Display-P3 monitors for two reasons … first, some of you are going to run into situations where you or your clients want to view and judge your work on one of these premium displays… and you need to know the pitfalls of working with this display for accurate color judgement.
+I’m going to talk about the Mac Retina Display-P3 monitors for two reasons … first, some of you are going to run into situations where you or your clients want to view and judge your work on one of these premium displays… and you need to know the pitfalls of working with this display for accurate color judgment.
 At the end of this article is a link to a LUT you can use (provided by Adobe) when you HAVE to export an approval video for someone using a Retina P3 screen.

 Second … learn how you can work within Premiere on one of those screens.
 It’s a workflow optimized for internet deliverables.
 Why not for broadcast workflows?

 Because this ‘Retina fix’ is not contained within a professional video standard.
-As I explain in the video below, the Rec.709 video standard that Premiere and most apps work within has two parts … the camera tranform function or “scene referred” part, and the display transform funtion or “display referred” part.
+As I explain in the video below, the Rec.709 video standard that Premiere and most apps work within has two parts … the camera transform function or “scene-referred” part, and the display transform function or “display referred” part.
 The color engineers for both the Adobe video apps and the Filmlight/Baselight team have published pieces on Rec.709 video as it is displayed in the Mac OS and controlled by the Colorsync utility.
 Both engineering groups say the Mac OS and Colorsync apply only the first half of the Rec.709 standard, the camera transform function.
 The Mac system doesn’t apply the accompanying display transform that is the other half of the normal broadcast Rec.709 standard.

 Calibration expert Steve Shaw of Lightillusion.com, the creator of the Lightspace profile/calibration app says this about “wide gamut” displays and the Apple Display-P3 specifically: